toolstack/WP-README-Tested-Version-Updater/README.md

 The script accepts a list of plugin slugs to update:

-To do an updatee, do the following:
+To do an update, do the following:

 1. Run "php update.php plugin-slug"